riboviz/riboviz/docs/developer/testing.md

 The test function is parameterised to take two file names i.e. it will run twice, the first time with `workflow_files_ORF_MAP_SAM` (which has value `orf_map.sam`), the second time with `workflow_files.RRNA_MAP_SAM` (which has value `rRNA_map.sam`).
 It also takes the following fixtures and parameters:

-* `expected_fixture`: the fixture provides the location of the integration test data against which files are to be validated.
+* `expected_fixture`: fixture providing the location of the integration test data against which files are to be validated.
-* `dir_tmp`: the parameter provides the value of the `dir_tmp` configuration parameter.
+* `dir_tmp`: parameter providing the value of the `dir_tmp` configuration parameter.
-* `scratch_directory`: the fixture provides a scratch directory, a sub-directory of a temporary directory created by pytest.
+* `scratch_directory`: fixture providing a scratch directory, a sub-directory of a temporary directory created by pytest.
-* `sample`: the parameter provides the name of each sample in turn.
+* `sample`: parameter providing the name of each sample in turn.

 If there are three samples defined in `fq_files` e.g., `WTnone` and `WT3AT`, and as `file_name` has values `orf_map.sam` `rRNA_map.sam` then the combination of these parameters means that `test_hisat2_sam`  would be run for each of the following combinations of parameters